cybercongress/cybertensor-developer-docs/docs/subnets/register-validate-mine.md

 style={{width: 990}}
 />

-- Blocks are processed in the subtensor (Cybertensor blockchain) at every 12 seconds.
+- Blocks are processed in the space-pussy blockchain at every 5 seconds.
 - A subnet miner registers a hotkey and receives a UID&mdash;and its immunity period starts.
 - The subnet miner starts running and publishes its Axon's `IP:PORT` for the subnet validators.
 - The subnet validators refresh their metagraph and will know about the hotkey change on the UID and the new miner Axon's ``IP:PORT`` information.